NCAS-CMS/cf-python/README.release.md

 * Check the code for deprecated keyword arguments that can be completely removed, i.e. those with a "removed_at" version that is at or before the version being released.
+Remove any reference to them in the method/class along with the @_deprecated_kwarg_check decorator.

 * Check that the documentation API coverage is complete: